Nucleomics-VIB/bionano-tools/README.md

 Tools to process and QC BioNanoGenomics data.

-*Please do dry run to discover the available options in each command*
+*Please do dry run or argument '-h' to discover the available options in each command*

 ### **bnxstats.pl**